Using Long Exposure in iOS 11’s Photos App

 Good as it is, the Long Exposure feature isn’t perfect.
 If you zoom in and look closely, you’ll notice that it loses a lot of detail in the rocks and sky compared to the original.
 It’s fine on a small screen but doesn’t stand up to scrutiny on larger displays.
 Applying Long Exposure also crops the image to account for camera movement; if you’re intentionally capturing photos that will use any of the Live Photo effects, be sure to allow extra room around your subject.

 Even so, I managed to capture a darn good long-exposure waterfall photo just by raising an iPhone and snapping a shot.
 As someone who has captured silky-looking waterfalls before, I know how much work is required to get them.
-And now everyone with an iPhone running iOS 11 can get something very close to that with hardly any effort at all.
+And now everyone with an iPhone 6s or later running iOS 11 can get something very close to that with hardly any effort at all.